micheleusuelli/micheleusuelli.github.io/README.md

 Work experience on designing and delivering advanced analytics solutions using tools like R, Python, Hadoop, SQL/NoSQL databases, cloud echosystem on Azure.

-The purpose of this blog is to put together the material I built such as books and articles.
+The purpose of this blog is to put together some material I built such as books and articles.